 Projected 40 Time: 5.19.

-2/9/13: Faulk was out for the season after suffering a knee injury in practice a few days after the 2012 opener.
+4/24/13: Faulk missed the season after suffering a knee injury in practice a few days after the 2012 opener.
 He would have been better off returning to LSU and playing in 2013 and possibly 2014 before going pro, but he entered the draft.
-It is possible that Faulk falls into late rounds like Florida State tackle Andrew Datko did last year.
+It is possible that Faulk falls into late rounds like Florida State tackle Andrew Datko did in the 2012 NFL Draft.

 8/23/12: Faulk had an excellent sophomore season at left tackle for LSU.
 He was a good pass-blocker and a road grader of a run-blocker.
 Faulk has a lot of athletic ability and the potential to be a special player.
 He had some issues in pass protection in the National Championship Game against Alabama.
 His first performance of the year against the Crimson Tide was much better.